 - Planned and documented validation of systems can represent a major investment in time and resources, especially for a small academic trials unit.
-It is important that the processes, implications and costs of validation are understood at all levels of the centre but especially by senior management.
-An overall validation policy needs to be endorsed by senior management, as indicated by approval of the relevant controlled documents (IT05.01). - No organisation can validate every system or process that they use in detail.
-Resources must be focused on those systems where the impact of error or malfunction would be greatest and / or the likelihood of errors occurring is highest.
-The key to designing a validation regime is therefore risk assessment.
+It is important that the processes, implications and costs of validation are understood at all levels of the centre, but especially by senior management.
+An overall validation policy needs to be endorsed by senior management, as indicated by approval of the relevant controlled documents (IT05.01). - Validation of every system or process in detail would be challenging, and maybe unnecessary.
+Resources must be focused on those systems where the impact of error or malfunction would be greatest and/or the likelihood of errors occurring is highest, with respect to patient safety and data integrity.
+The key to designing a validation regime is, therefore, risk assessment.
 A risk assessment methodology should be applied systematically to identify the systems that need to be validated and the level and type of validation required (IT05.02). - Even if a system or process is not in the direct control of the data centre (for instance is a software service, or a hardware installation hosted externally) the centre still has a responsibility to ensure that the system has been validated.
-In other words, centres will need to obtain evidence of validation from the relevant external hosts and service suppliers, and should have that evidence available for inspection by external agencies (IT05.02). - Validation almost always occurs when a system is first introduced into a centre, but systems change, are patched and upgraded etc., and both the staff and the context, and thus the requirements on the system, can also change.
-Validation is therefore an ongoing process and centres should have a mechanism to review risk assessment and possible revalidation on a periodic basis as well as during planned change.
-This applies especially to externally hosted services, where change may take place without the data centre's knowledge.
+In other words, centres will need to obtain evidence of validation from the relevant external hosts and service suppliers, and should have that evidence available for inspection by external agencies (IT05.02). - Validation should occur when a system is first introduced into a centre, but systems change, are patched and upgraded, etc., and both the staff and the context, and thus the requirements on the system, can also change.

+Validation is, therefore, an ongoing process and centres should have a mechanism to review risk assessment and possible revalidation on a periodic basis as well as during planned change.
+This applies especially to externally hosted services, where change may take place outside the centre's control - though they should be made aware.
 Centres need a mechanism to assure themselves that the validation status of external services is retained over time (IT05.03).